 Looking for Nirvana

-Looking for Nirvana is a personal journey into non-monogamy and the unexpected self-realisation of childhood trauma.
-In 2022, after discussions with my boyfriend E, we mutually agreed to explore an open relationship.
-Our bond would be “the primary”, and any external connections would not develop into love affairs.
-However, whileI began seeing C and K, E did not pursue external relationships himself.
-This experience triggered a process of self-reflection, prompting me to confront the impact of my past on my current relationships and self-esteem.
+Looking for Nirvana is a personal exploration of non-monogamy and the unexpected self-realisation of childhood trauma.
+In 2022, after discussions with my boyfriend, we mutually agreed to pursue an open relationship.
+Our bond would remain “the primary," with any external connections not developing into love affairs.
+While I began seeing others (C and K), my boyfriend chose not to seek other relationships.
+This dynamic prompted deep self-reflection, forcing me to confront how my upbringing had shaped my sense of intimacy and self-worth.

 Slideshow